 Before this change, I would never go onto Pinterest.
 I had no reason to!

 I would schedule my pins from Tailwind and be done with it.
-TailWind is also not as useful anymore because re-pinning your pins aren’t as successful anymore either.
+TailWind is also not as useful anymore because re-pinning your pins isn’t as successful anymore either.

-You’re better off going into Pinterest and using their Pinterest scheduler instead.
+You’re better off going into Pinterest and using their free Pinterest scheduler instead.

 CONCLUSION